INDIANA ASSOCIATION OF THE DEAF

 Section 2: The net proceeds from each biennial conference, if any, shall be divided in order as follows:

-- Up to $2,000 of the net proceeds, if any, shall remain in the IAD Conference Fund.
+The net proceeds, if any, shall remain in the IAD Conference Fund with a maximum balance of $2,000.

 Section 1: The Association shall have a biennial conference in each odd-numbered year.
-The Association shall hear reports, elect officers and transact such other business as may come before it.
+The Association shall review reports, elect officers and transact such other business as may come before it.

 Section 3: The date of each conference shall be decided by the Board of Directors and shall be announced at least six (6) months in advance.
 The Board of Directors shall be empowered to make site and or date changes if circumstances warrant.